Our editorial code: "Rights First, Commerce Second."

 Who we are

-I'm a GP by profession, but like many SEND parents, I became an expert in a system that should be easier to navigate.
-This site is the resource we wished existed.
+Like many SEND parents, I became an expert in a system that should be far easier to navigate.
+This site is the resource we wished existed from day one.
 Plain language.
 Parent-to-parent tone.
 No clinical jargon.
 No corporate wrapper.
+Just the information you actually need, written by someone who understands what it is like to sit up at midnight trying to work out what your child is entitled to.

-Our guarantee: Every listing on this site is verified.
-Every guide is researched.
-Every piece of advice comes from real experience or trusted sources.
+Our guarantee: Every listing on this site is checked.
+Every guide is researched against official sources.
+Every piece of advice comes from real experience or trusted publications.
 If I don't know something, I'll say so.

 We are not a healthcare provider, a law firm, or a benefits adviser.
 We are parents who've been through it, and we want to make it easier for the families who come after us.